Category - Governance

 Timeshare boardmanship: Communicating with owners and guests

-By Lynne M. Kweder Q: Our board has tried various means of communication with owners, using a newsletter, snail mail, email, a reference book in the room, and signage at the resort, but nothing seems very effective.
-Do you have any ideas or suggestions for improving the effectiveness of board and management’s communications with owners? […]
+By Lynne M. Kweder Q: Our board has tried various means of communication with owners, using a newsletter, snail mail, email, a reference book in the room, and signage at […]

 read more